UnlockedLabs/intro-to-web-dev-curriculum/content/html/_index.md

 ## Key Terminology

-Here is a list of key terms for this chapter, based on the page the term first appears on.
+Here is a list of key terms for this chapter, based on the page where the term first appears on.
 Make note of these terms and their definitions.

 ### Background